cemrich/multi/README.md

 For development run:

 - `grunt jsdoc` to generate documentation
-- `grunt requirejs` to build the client side library
+- `grunt build` to build the client side library
 - `grunt test` to run jshit and unit tests
 - `grunt watch` to jshint files on change and build client side library when required